LincolnBartlett/timeStampFCC/README.md

 How it works
 ------------
-Send a post request to https://lincbartfcctimestamp.glitch.me/ and add either a Unix time stamp or a natural language date (example: January 1, 2016) after the backslash and the service will return a JSON object with both the Unix timestamp and natural language for your input.
+Send a post request to https://lincbartfcctimestamp.glitch.me/ with either a Unix time stamp or a natural language date (example: January 1, 2016) after the backslash and the service will return a JSON object with both the Unix timestamp and natural language for your input.

+Cool